State of Agent Discovery

 The Fragmentation Problem

-In Q1 2026, the AI agent ecosystem crossed a critical threshold: over 100,000 agents are now registered across more than 15 directories and registries.
+In Q1 2026, the AI agent ecosystem crossed a critical threshold: over 100,000 agents are now registered across more than 15 directories and registries, with 10+ active IETF drafts competing to define the discovery layer.
 But there is no unified way to discover them.

 The web solved this with DNS in the 1980s.
 Email solved it with MX records.
 The agent ecosystem in 2026 is where the web was before DNS — a collection of isolated directories with no shared namespace.